sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 This will allow the frontend service to discover endpoints for each service replica and communicate with them through the Kubernetes API.
 Note that this component should only be added if RBAC is enabled in your cluster.

 ### Embeddings Service
-By default the Embeddings service which is used to handle embeddings searches is disabled.
+By default, the Embeddings service which is used to handle embeddings searches is disabled.
 To enable it the following must be commented out.
-By default the Embeddings service stores indexes in `blobstore`.
+By default, the Embeddings service stores indexes in `blobstore`.
 Use the [embeddings-backend](./configure.md#external-embeddings-object-storage) patch to configure an external object store.
 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml
 components: